-The promoter of the Real Estate Crowdfunding project, will be in charge of practicing the withholdings and settle the payment on account of the IRPF before the Tax Agency, of the benefits that are distributed to the investors.
+The promoter of the Real Estate Crowdfunding project will be in charge of making the withholdings and liquidating the payment on account of the personal income tax before the Tax Agency, of the benefits that are distributed to investors.
 It must be taken into account that the Spanish tax system does not apply to the individual benefits of each crowdfunding investment that has been made, but to the total that is made on the sum of all the returns obtained.
-Taxation for the benefits obtained for non-resident foreigners who invest in real estate Crowdfunding, are also subject to withholding on the so-called non-resident income tax (IRNR).
+Taxation for the benefits obtained for non-resident foreigners who invest in real estate Crowdfunding are also subject to withholding on the so-called non-resident income tax (IRNR).

-As for the interests, the promoter will not carry out any type of withholding and the interests obtained must be declared according to the regulations of the country of fiscal residence.
-If the investor is a legal entity, the benefits that the companies that have invested in real estate crowdfunding, are integrated within the Tax Base of Corporation Tax, the tax rate that corresponds.
+Regarding the interests, the promoter will not make any type of withholding and the interests obtained must be declared according to the regulations of the country of tax residence.
+If the investor is a legal person, the profits that the companies that have invested in real estate crowdfunding are included in the Corporate Tax Base at the corresponding tax rate.

-There is another type of real estate investment called Crowdlending Real Estate through which investors lend capital to a real estate developer to develop a project, in exchange for an interest in borrowed capital.
-The loan repayment varies depending on the conditions that have been established between the participatory financing platform that drives and realizes the project viability plan, and the developer, the interests to be received by investors for the loan made, may be of interest fixed or the type called participatory in which the return and the amount thereof is associated with the profitability of the project.
+There is another type of real estate investment called Real Estate Crowdlending whereby investors lend capital to a real estate developer to develop a project, in exchange for an interest on the borrowed capital.
+Repayment of the loan varies depending on the conditions that have been established between the platform participatory funding promotes and carries out the viability plan of the project, and the promoter, the interest receivable investors for the loan made, may be of interest fixed or type called participatory in which the return and the amount of it is associated with the profitability of the project.

-The Crowdlending investor or lender, as in the case of the Real Estate Crowdfunding investor, must also pay income tax for interest and according to the same established tranches, which may vary from a minimum of 19% to a maximum of 23 %, in this case it is the borrower who is obliged to practice the withholdings and present the certificate of those made.
+The investor or Lender Crowdlending, as occurs in the case of the inverter Crowdfunding Property, you must be taxed as income tax for interest and according to the same steps provided, and may vary from a minimum of 19% up to 23 %, in this case it is the borrower who is obliged to make the withholdings and present the certificate of those made.

-A consideration to take into account: if the benefits obtained by the investor leave them in the account that he has in the Platform to re-make new investments, the Treasury considers it as a realized benefit and is therefore subject to taxation from the same moment in which The account deposit has been made.
-Likewise, it is important to keep in mind that if the Crowdlending platform is located outside of Spain, within the European Union, the platform does not practice withholdings and it is the investor who must inform the Tax Agency of the benefits obtained from the Crowdlending investments you have made.
-As for legal entities, as in the case of real estate crowdfunding, taxation is the usual Corporate Income Tax.
+One consideration to take into account: if the benefits obtained by the investor are left in the account they have on the Platform to return to make new investments, the Treasury considers it as a realized benefit and therefore is subject to tax from the moment they the deposit has been made in the account.
+Likewise, it is important to bear in mind that if the Crowdlending platform is located outside of Spain, within the European Union, the platform does not carry out withholdings and it is the investor who must inform the Tax Agency of the benefits obtained from the investments in Crowdlending that you have made.
+As for legal persons, as in the case of real estate Crowdfunding, taxation is the usual Corporation Tax.

-Here are some binding queries made to the General Directorate of Taxes on Crowdfunding and Crowdlending issues.
+Here are some binding inquiries made to the General Tax Office on Crowdfunding and Crowdlending issues.

-The consulting entity is a company whose activity is known in English as "Crowdfunding" or "Crowdlending", that is, the use of one or several digital platforms to finance applicants.
-Specifically, the activity consists of using digital platforms so that they can contact investors who have money to invest with a multitude of companies that are looking for loans at a fixed rate between 90 days and 3 years and at a competitive interest rate.
+The consulting entity is a company whose activity is what is known in English as "Crowdfunding" or "Crowdlending", that is, the use of one or more digital platforms to finance applicants.
+Specifically, the activity consists of using digital platforms so that they put investors who have money to invest in contact with a multitude of companies seeking fixed-rate loans for a term between 90 days and 3 years and at a competitive interest rate.

-If the activity carried out by the consultant meets the requirements indicated in Article 5 of the LIS in order to determine that said entity develops an economic activity for tax purposes.
+If the activity carried out by the consultant meets the requirements indicated in article 5 of the LIS for the purposes of determining that said entity carries out an economic activity for tax purposes.

-Spanish company that aims at various Internet services, and whose main activity, called "Crowdlending", is to contact, as an online platform through its website, individuals (not entrepreneurs or professionals) who need a loan to acquire goods and services for private use, with investors (not entrepreneurs or professionals) willing to grant it.
-In this way borrowers get cheaper loans and lenders more attractive returns.
+Spanish company whose purpose is various Internet services, and whose main activity, called "Crowdlending", consists of putting in contact, as an online platform through its website, individuals (not businessmen or professionals) who need a loan to acquire goods and services for private use, with investors (not businessmen or professionals) willing to grant it.
+In this way, borrowers get cheaper loans and lenders more attractive returns.

-In relation to the payment of interest in favor of tax resident residents in the EU, it is consulted regarding: - Declarations to be presented before the Spanish Tax Administration.
-The Company considers that it is only the Model 299.- Documentation accrediting the tax residence of the investor that allows not to apply any withholding tax on behalf of the IRNR.- Yes, in the event that specific accreditation of the tax residence is required, it would suffice with certificates or letters of recognition of fiscal residence issued by the tax authorities of the States of residence in their original language.
+In relation to the payment of interest in favor of tax resident investors in the EU, the following are consulted regarding: - Declarations to be submitted to the Spanish Tax Administration.
+The Company considers that it is only Form 299.- Documentation proving the tax residence of the investor that allows not to apply any withholding on behalf of the IRNR.- Yes, in the event that specific accreditation of the tax residence is required, if it would be enough with having certificates or letters of recognition of tax residence issued by the tax authorities of the States of residence in their original language.

-The information indicated in this article is merely for guidance purposes, so it is advisable for investors to consult with a tax advisor or the Tax Agency, in order to ensure in each case the proper statement of income obtained both in the cases of real estate investments by Crowdfunding and Crowdlending.
+The information indicated in this article is merely for guidance purposes, so it is advisable for investors to consult with a tax advisor or the Tax Agency, in order to ensure in each case the proper declaration of the income that has been obtained. both in the cases of real estate investments by Crowdfunding and Crowdlending.